Benedictines

-The Benedictines, officially the Order of Saint Benedict (Ordo Sancti Benedicti, abbreviated as OSB), are a monastic religious order of the Catholic Church following the Rule of Saint Benedict.
-They are also sometimes called the Black Monks, in reference to the colour of their religious habits.
-They were founded by Benedict of Nursia, a 6th-century monk who laid the foundations of Benedictine monasticism through the formulation of his Rule of Saint Benedict.
+The Benedictines, officially the Order of Saint Benedict (Ordo Sancti Benedicti, abbreviated as O.S.B. or OSB), are a mainly contemplative monastic order of the Catholic Church for men and for women who follow the Rule of Saint Benedict.
+Initiated in 529, they are the oldest of all the religious orders in the Latin Church.
+The male religious are also sometimes called the Black Monks, especially in English speaking countries, after the colour of their habits, although some, like the Olivetans, wear white.
+They were founded by Benedict of Nursia, a 6th-century Italian monk who laid the foundations of Benedictine monasticism through the formulation of his Rule.
+Benedict's sister Scholastica, possibly his twin, also became religious from an early age, but chose to live as a hermit.
+They retained a close relationship until her death.

-Despite being called an order, the Benedictines do not operate under a single hierarchy but are instead organised as a collection of autonomous monasteries.
-The order is represented internationally by the Benedictine Confederation, an organisation set up in 1893 to represent the order's shared interests.
-They do not have a superior general or motherhouse with universal jurisdiction, but elect an Abbot Primate to represent themselves to the Vatican and to the world.
+Despite being called an order, the Benedictines do not operate under a single hierarchy.
+They are instead organized as a collection of autonomous monasteries and convents, some known as abbeys.
+The order is represented internationally by the Benedictine Confederation, an organization set up in 1893 to represent the order's shared interests.
+They do not have a superior general or motherhouse with universal jurisdiction but elect an Abbot Primate to represent themselves to the Vatican and to the world.

+In some regions, Benedictine nuns are given the title Dame in preference to Sister.

 Historical development

 The monastery at Subiaco in Italy, established by Benedict of Nursia c.
 529, was the first of the dozen monasteries he founded.
 He later founded the Abbey of Monte Cassino.
 There is no evidence, however, that he intended to found an order and the Rule of Saint Benedict presupposes the autonomy of each community.
 When Monte Cassino was sacked by the Lombards about the year 580, the monks fled to Rome, and it seems probable that this constituted an important factor in the diffusion of a knowledge of Benedictine monasticism.

 Copies of Benedict's Rule survived; around 594 Pope Gregory I spoke favorably of it.
-The Rule is subsequently found in some monasteries in southern Gaul along with other rules used by abbots.
+The rule is subsequently found in some monasteries in southern Gaul along with other rules used by abbots.
 Gregory of Tours says that at Ainay Abbey, in the sixth century, the monks "followed the rules of Basil, Cassian, Caesarius, and other fathers, taking and using whatever seemed proper to the conditions of time and place", and doubtless the same liberty was taken with the Benedictine Rule when it reached them.
 In Gaul and Switzerland, it gradually supplemented the much stricter Irish or Celtic Rule introduced by Columbanus and others.
 In many monasteries it eventually entirely displaced the earlier codes.

 By the ninth century, however, the Benedictine had become the standard form of monastic life throughout the whole of Western Europe, excepting Scotland, Wales, and Ireland, where the Celtic observance still prevailed for another century or two.
 Largely through the work of Benedict of Aniane, it became the rule of choice for monasteries throughout the Carolingian empire.